Jacqueline Fernandez: Personal life and other work

 Fernandez has participated in several concert tours and televised award ceremonies.
 In 2013, she performed at the Temptations Reloaded in Auckland, Perth, and Sydney alongside Shah Rukh Khan, Rani Mukerji, and Madhuri Dixit.
 She also performed at the live talent show "Got Talent World Stage Live" with Khan, Priyanka Chopra and Varun Dhawan the following year.
 In July 2014, Fernandez opened a restaurant in Colombo, Kaema Sutra, in collaboration with chef Dharshan Munidasa, which specialises in contemporary Sri Lankan cuisine.
 In July 2018, Fernandez co-founded her activewear clothing line-up, Just F. In March 2022, Fernandez danced to instant hit "Arabic Kuthu" song alongside other actresses on a TV show.

+Since December 2021, Fernandez has been a subject of an investigation into a money laundering case involving ₹2 billion.
+The investigation is being carried out by the Enforcement Directorate (ED) who questioned Fernandez for 10 hours in relation to the case on 9 December 2021.
+On 22 December, ED rejected Fernandez's request to downgrade the look out circular (LOC) which was issued against her in the case which blocks her to travel outside India.
+Fernandez was removed from the film The Ghost starring Nagarjuna.
+It is speculated that the eviction from the film happened due to the money laundering case.
+On 17 August 2022, the Enforcement Directorate named Fernandez as an accused in the same money-laundering case involving Sukesh Chandrashekhar.
+In response, she said that FDs were made before having any links with the conman and all her income was legal and tax was also paid on it.
+On 26 September 2022, at the request of Fernandez's lawyer, the court granted interim bail to Jacqueline on a bail bond of ₹50,000.